canalplus/rx-player/doc/api/errors.md

   - ``"MEDIA_ERR_ABORTED"``: A crucial browser-side fetching operation was aborted.

+  - ``"MEDIA_ERR_BLOCKED_AUTOPLAY"``: The current browser has a policy which forbids us to autoPlay the content.
+As a consequence, the rx-player stays in a ``"LOADED"`` state.
+    This code is always a warning and it never causes playback interruption.

   - ``"MEDIA_ERR_DECODE"``: A pushed segment/media could not be decoded by the browser.
 This happens most-of-all with malformed segments.